cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Reveal the link between CrypTool (PKCS#12) and PGP by enabling the use of PGP keys within CrypTool.
-    Idea: Open private-key ring via a given password, analyse its structure, get the private key (PGP sources are available) and use this key, to decrypt PGP files with the algorithms implemented in CrypTool.
+    Idea: Open private-key ring via a given password, analyze its structure, get the private key (PGP sources are available) and use this key, to decrypt PGP files with the algorithms implemented in CrypTool.
 This shows, that PGP also uses the standard algorithms.